-In the early 2000's, Cosmo entered the acquisition sector, acquiring Amtech competitor's Zytek and Hyperware.
-In addition, Cosmo co-founded enterprise mobility provider of wireless/ RFID technology, InfoLogix Inc,.
-The company went public in 2006, and sold to Stanley Black & Decker in 2011.
+In the early 2000's, Cosmo entered the M & A sector, acquiring Amtech competitor's Zytek and Hyperware.
+In addition, Cosmo co-founded enterprise mobility provider of wireless/ RFID technology, InfoLogix Inc. The company went public in 2006, and sold to Stanley Black & Decker in 2011.
 That same year, Cosmo co-found international SAP services company, LogiStar Solutions, and sold it to Ernst & Young in the spring of 2014.
-In 2014, Cosmo co-founded Pursuit Healthcare Advisors, and in 2017 sold it to Atos.
-In 2018, Cosmo acquired Avista Solutions International (Minneapolis) and Qualitek (Atlanta), expanding his markets to Latin America and Europe.
-In June 2018, Cosmo was awarded with EY's Philadelphia Region Entrepreneur of the Year.
+In 2014, Cosmo co-founded Pursuit Healthcare Advisors, and in 2017 sold it to Atos (Paris, France).
+In 2018, Cosmo acquired Avista Solutions International (Minneapolis) and Qualitek (Atlanta), expanding his markets to 17 countries.
+In June 2018, Cosmo was recognized as Ernst & Youngs Philadelphia Region Entrepreneur of the Year for Family Business.

 Cosmo's focus includes the healthcare space.
 In early 2012, Cosmo helped to transform Futura Services into Futura Mobility, an enterprise mobility company that has grown to support over 300,000 users and mobile devices through the enterprise and healthcare space.
 In July of 2020, Futura Mobility was sold to it's current CEO, David Gulian, and private equity firm, Renovus Capital Partners.
 Futura Mobility remains present in 1 of every 3 US hospitals.
 In addition to Futura Mobility, Cosmo has launched companies that develop mobile applications for chronic disease management and deliver strategic consulting services.
 His companies have been recognized as Innovator of the Year within the healthcare and manufacturing industries.

 Cosmo’s entrepreneurial success can be credited to his competitive nature.